codeme254/prisma-mssql-activity/README.md

 - `departmentName`: A string that uniquely identifies each department.
 This will act as the primary key.
 - `location`: A string representing where the department is located.

+The model should be mapped to a table called `Departments` in the database.

 ### 2.2 Employee Model
 This model represents employees working in the organization.